Harrison family of Virginia: "The Signer" and two presidents

 Harrison's family indeed experienced retaliation from the British, like many others, for his role in the revolution.
 Benedict Arnold and his forces pillaged many plantations, including Berkeley, with the intent of obliterating all images of the treasonous families.
 In January 1781, the troops removed every family portrait from Harrison's home and made a bonfire of them.
 Benjamin V later returned to the House of Burgesses and was elected Governor of Virginia (1781–1784).
 (Note: In 1788 Benjamin V joined Patrick Henry, George Mason, and John Tyler in opposing ratification of the Federal Constitution, and was thereby irreparably estranged from Washington.)

 His brother Nathaniel served as sheriff of Prince George County and in the Virginia House as well as the state Senate; he later settled in Amelia County.
 Nathaniel's son Edmund served as Speaker in the House, and made his home at "The Oaks" in Amelia.
-The house, which was later disassembled and rebuilt in Richmond, remained in the Harrison family for over 230 years, when it was given to the Virginia Museum of Fine Arts, and served as the home for the sitting Director until 2013.
+The house, later disassembled and rebuilt in Richmond, remained in the Harrison family for 230 years, when it was given to the Virginia Museum of Fine Arts, and served as the designated home for the sitting Director until 2013.